Meerxn/GoogleDocMySQL/README.md

 # GoogleDocWebScraper

-Google Doc Webscraper that uses DOCS API to extract data out of a document
+Google Doc Webscraper that uses DOCS API to extract data out of a document and into a SQL Database that can be used for a LAMP server

 ## Description